 consuming too much caffeine.
 She hopes to become a novelist in the next five years.

 Nick comes from the south suburbs of Chicago, where the only thing more abundant than open space is alternative country.
 You can catch him walking around campus listening to any form of rock, while also making ‘get-pumped’ faces in order to prepare for the next midterm he has to take.
 His favorite music includes any number of alt-rock or classic-rock artists, but he has always had a soft spot for post-rock.
 When he is not listening to music, Nick enjoys badminton and condescendingly discussing art.

 Paige’s two favorite things in the world are music and writing, so it only made sense for her to combine these two passions and write about music.
-She is a sophomore studying clinical psychology, but music is still a huge part of her life.
+She is a senior studying clinical psychology, but music is still a huge part of her life.
 She is an avid fan of alternative music and has a particular fondness for The Smiths, Bon Iver, and Lorde, to name a few.
 Paige loves going to concerts (she saw 27 artists perform last year and will not let anyone forget it), staying up to date with the latest album releases, and obsessively updating her Spotify playlists.
 Other obsessions include dogs, coffee, and weird socks.

 Ryan is an Industrial Engineering major who loves to find new music and create tons of Spotify

 playlists.
 Growing up in Naperville, Illinois, he learned to play trombone for his middle school

 band and fell in love with music.
 Really, he’s a fan of every type of music (except country), but